bagusfe/bagusfe/README.md

 # Hi there 👋 , I'm Bagus!
-Currently I am open to any opportunity especially in IT as a Mobile Develope and iOS Developer.
+Currently I am open to any opportunity especially in IT as a Mobile Developer and iOS Developer.

 ### Tools:
 <p>